-- completeness and accuracy of the original bid; - · increases in commodity prices such as concrete, steel and fuel; - · customer delays and work stoppages due to weather and environmental restrictions; - · availability and skill level of workers; and - a change in availability and proximity of equipment and materials.
+- completeness and accuracy of the original bid; - · increases in commodity prices such as concrete, steel and fuel; - customer delays, work stoppages, and other costs due to weather and environmental restrictions; - · availability, skill level of workers; and - a change in availability and proximity of equipment and materials.

-All of these factors can result in inefficiencies on contract performance, which can impact the timing of revenue recognition and contract profitability.
+All of these factors can contribute to inefficiencies in contract performance, which can adversely affect the timing of revenue recognition and ultimate contract profitability.
 We plan our operations and bidding activity with these factors in mind and they have not had a material adverse impact on the results of our operations in the past.

-Second quarter 2013 recap and 2013 Outlook
+First quarter 2014 recap and 2014 Outlook